 BS/MS Dual Degree Option

-The BS/MS students are scheduled to go on co-op beginning in the summer of the second year, and they are only required to complete two summer and one semester co-op blocks – one semester fewer than the students in the BS degree program.
+The BS/MS students are scheduled to go on a co-op beginning in the summer of the second year, and they are only required to complete two summer and one semester co-op blocks – one semester fewer than the students in the BS degree program.
 The BS/MS students take additional courses to satisfy the MS degree requirement with three courses double counted towards both the BS and the MS degrees.
 The students are required to maintain at least a 3.0/4.0 grade point average to stay in the BS/MS program.
 A graduate thesis is required to complete the requirements for the MS degree.
 Students typically begin their thesis research exploration in their fourth year at RIT.

 The combined BS/MS dual degree program in Computer Engineering will have the students take the required undergraduate courses for the BS degree as well as the required courses for the MS degree, with three courses double counted for both degrees.
 The three courses are: